Vladimir Constantinescu

 He was promoted to lieutenant colonel in 1936 and to colonel in June 1940.
 From June 1941 to July 1942, he served as Commandant of the Cavalry School and then became Commanding Officer 8th Roșiori Cavalry Regiment.
 Constantinescu was sent to the Eastern Front, and led the Vifor Detachment during the Battle of the Caucasus to Novorossiysk.
 He was awarded the German Iron Cross, 2nd class (1942) and the Order of Michael the Brave, 3rd class (1943).

 From October 1942 to December 1943, he served again as Commandant of the Cavalry School and then served as Chief of Staff Mechanized Troops Command until July 1944.
 From July to October 1944, Constantinescu was General Officer Commanding the 1st Cavalry Division.
 After Romania switched sides to the Allies in the wake of the 23 August coup d'état, he distinguished himself in the military actions in Transylvania on the Târnava and Mureș rivers, during the Battle of Turda.
 From December 1944 to May 1945 he served as Deputy General Officer Commanding the 8th Cavalry Division.

 Constantinescu was promoted to brigadier general in June 1945.
 He went into reserve in August 1946 and retired in August 1947.
 In 1948 he was found guilty of illegal possession of weapons by the communist authorities.
-Between 30 October 1948 and 11 July 1950, he was imprisoned at Aiud Prison and at the Poarta Albă labor colony at the Danube–Black Sea Canal.
+Between 30 October 1948 and 11 July 1950, he was imprisoned at Aiud Prison and at the Poarta Albă forced labor colony at the Danube–Black Sea Canal.
 He died in Bucharest in 1965.